peri-source/peri/docs/walkthrough.rst

     new_psf = exactpsf.FixedSSChebPinholePSF()
     st.set('psf', new_psf)

 Likewise, say you used the wrong model.
+(Perhaps your particles are dyed and not the fluid.)
 Type

 .. code-block:: python

-    new_model = models.ConfocalImageModel()  # or whatever model you should use
+    new_model = models.ConfocalDyedParticlesModel()  # or whatever model is best
     st.set_model(new_model)

 Again, you'll need to re-optimize your state.
 You might be able to speed the